-From everyday life, students may know the equivalents are the same, e.g. equivalent amounts, equivalent methods.
+From everyday life, students may know that equivalents are the same, e.g. equivalent amounts, equivalent methods.

 - Have students put these fractions in order from smallest to largest.

 Do your students recognise that the fractions are all names for one (whole)?

 You may need to make each fraction using a student’s strips from yesterday’s lesson.